Dafluxtech/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1 a program that prints the last digit of a random number and stores it in a variable which changes each time you run the program.

 2 a program that prints the alphabet in lowercase, followed by a new line.

+3 a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.